 - Grenades which are clearly frags explode into fireballs, while an invisible wall prevents the shrapnel from traveling more than two feet.
-Alternatively, the explosion may look realistic and have fairly realistic range, but somehow manages to blow things across rooms rather than puncture them with several pieces of shrapnel.
+Alternatively, the explosion may look realistic and have fairly realistic range, but somehow manage to blow things across rooms rather than puncture them with several pieces of shrapnel.

 - Concussion grenades are used as a type of stun grenade instead of being lethal.
 In video games, they'll likely act like a type of flash-bang with a different status ailment (like not being able to turn or move, versus an actual flashbang simply blinding them).

 - Concussion grenades are presented fairly realistically, but act exactly like frags in the same medium.
 This is common in games and movies set in World War II, where the Allied frags will have exactly the same effect as the concussive German "stick grenades".